Kartikch27/KartikCh27/README.md

 ## 👋 Hello Visitors!

-I'm a software developer | Campus Ambassador @5ireChain and tech enthusiast passionate about building innovative solutions and contributing to the open-source community.
+I'm a software developer | Tech enthusiast passionate about building innovative solutions and contributing to the open-source community.
 I love diving into new technologies and exploring their potential to make a positive impact.

 - 🔭 I’m currently working on ** React, MERN Stack, Nodejs**